-It’s my favourite kind of weeknight dinner; one that you can whip together in a matter of minutes with ingredients you’ve probably already got on hand, yet the end result is sophisticated enough that you could serve it at an impromptu dinner party.
+It’s my favourite kind of quick and easy weeknight dinner; one that you can whip together in a matter of minutes with ingredients you’ve probably already got on hand, yet the end result is sophisticated enough that you could serve it at an impromptu dinner party.

 Here’s what we’ve got going on:

-- A pinch of red pepper flakes to spice up your life
+- Red pepper flakes –> To spice up your life

-- All the parm you want – or sub in nutritional yeast to keep things vegan
+- Parmesan –> – Or sub in nutritional yeast to keep things vegan

 Hey Nutrition Lady, what’s the deal with broccoli?